michaelliyunhao/RL-project/MPC/MPC-CartPoleStab/README.md

 # MPC - CartPoleStab

-This folder contains the implementation of MPC algorithm and the evaluation on the CartPoleStab environment

-All the hyper-parameters and experiment setting are stored in the ```config.yml``` file

-All the results (figure and model) will be stored in the ```./storage``` folder by default

-If you are not familiar with this environment, you can use the  `analyze_env()`  function in the `utils.py` to help you quickly understand the environment's state space, action space, reward range, etc.
+This folder contains the implementation of MPC algorithm and the evaluation on the CartPoleStab environment All the hyper-parameters and experiment setting are stored in the ```config.yml``` file All the results (figure and model) will be stored in the ```./storage``` folder by default If you are not familiar with this environment, you can use the  `analyze_env()`  function in the `utils.py` to help you quickly understand the environment's state space, action space, reward range, etc.
 ## How to run
 ### Test the pre-trained
 To try our pre-trained model, simply run
 ```angularjs
 python run.py --path config.yml
 ```
 The script will load the model from the path specified in the ```config.yml``` file
 ### Train your own model

-To train your own model, you can change the hyper-parameters in the ```config.yml``` to whatever you want,

-and then run
+To train your own model, you can change the hyper-parameters in the ```config.yml``` to whatever you want, and then run
 ```angularjs
 python train.py
 ```
 The script will load the configurations in the ```config.yml``` file and begin to train
 ### Configuration parameter explanation

-In the ```config.yml``` file, there are 4 parts of the configuration.
+In the ```config.yml``` file, there are 4 sets of configuration.

 The `model_config`  part is the configuration of the parameters which determine the neural network architecture and the environment basis.

 The `training_config` part is the configuration of the training process parameters.

 The `dataset_config` part is the configuration of the dataset parameters.